Easy Guide to Delete Everything in a MongoDB Database

 How to Delete Everything in a MongoDB Database

-Let us get started with exploring the delete operation from the CRUD operations of MongoDB.
-To delete everything in a MongoDB database such as the documents in a collection, a collection inside of a database, or the database itself.
-Let us get started.
+For deleting everything in a MongoDB database, such as the documents in a collection, a collection inside of a database, or the database itself, a user can use different methods respectively.
+Let’s see them one by one.

-Follow the steps enlisted below to perform the delete operations on a MongoDB database using the mongo shell.
+Follow the steps enlisted below for deleting documents using the MongoDB shell.

 @echo off